ConceptaNjolima/MyTNTResources/Reference/SampleInteviewGuide.md

 *This is a minimal viable interview guide.
-Depending on where you'er at in the design phases and app mockup you may have more or less concept testing and more or less usabiltiy testing*
+Depending on where you're at in the design phases and app mockup you may have more or less concept testing and more or less usabiltiy testing*

 # Sample interview guide